Schinkia: Biochemical characteristics and molecular signatures

-Taxonomy
+Phylogeny

-Schinkia, as of May 2021, contains a total of 2 species with validly published names.
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI) and as of May 2021, contains a total of 2 species with validly published names.
 This genus was identified as a monophyletic clade and phylogenetically unrelated to other Bacillus species in studies examining the taxonomic relationships within Bacillus.
 This branching pattern is also observed in the Genome Taxonomy Database (GTDB).